 Purchasing cards must be used responsibly and for University business expenses only.
 Any accidental personal charges must be reimbursed immediately.
 If making a purchase using grant funds, the cardholder is responsible for ensuring that all granting agency requirements are fulfilled.
 The cardholder and approver are responsible for ensuring budget funds are available and there is sufficient documentation of the University-related business purpose for all expenses paid using the p-card.

-A P-Card Application form must be completed, and a P-Card User Agreement form must be approved by an employee who has an appropriate level of delegated authority under the Delegation of Signature Authority Policy, before a card can be issued.
+A P-Card Application form must be completed and approved by an employee who has an appropriate level of delegated authority under the Delegation of Signature Authority Policy, before a card can be issued.

 Credit Limit Amounts

 When completing the P-Card Application form, a credit limit amount must be specified.
 The following is a table of standard credit limit amounts to be used, unless business reasons justify the use of a different amount.

 Changes to the credit limit amount may be requested at any time in writing, and must be approved by the appropriate signature authority.

 Roles and Expectations